beatrizsmerino/gulp-compiler/README.md

 ![Image of Gulp Compiler](README/images/gulp-logo-gulpfile-front-back.png)

-Gulp Compiler is a basic code for automate the tasks of your development environment, compile SASS and JS with the task runner Gulp
+Gulp Compiler is a basic code for automate the tasks of your development environment, compile `SASS` and `JS` with the task runner `Gulp`.

 ## Development interface